Associate Professors

 Associate Professor

-TINA SACKS is an associate professor at UC Berkeley’s School of Social Welfare.
+Tina Sacks is an associate professor at UC Berkeley’s School of Social Welfare.
 Her fields of interest include racial inequities in health, social determinants of health, and poverty and inequality.
 Professor Sacks focuses on the how macro-structural forces, including structural discrimination and immigration, affect women’s health.
 Her current work investigates the persistence of racial and gender discrimination in health care settings among racial/ethnic minorities who are not poor.
 She published a book on this subject entitled Invisible Visits: Black Middle Class Women in the...

 Adrian Aguilera